Josef Philipp Vukassovich: Second Coalition

 Vukassovich served in Italy during the War of the Second Coalition.
 As the French were driven back by Austrians and Alexander Suvorov, Pyotr Bagration captured Brescia in a decisive move on 21 April 1799.
 Loss of Brescia compelled general Schérer to further retreat.
 The general, commanding the French forces, was replaced by Moreau, and new defensive positions were taken along the Adda River.
-Vukassovich surprised the French crossing the river at Brivio, while general Ott managed a crossing at Trezzo.
+Vukassovich surprised the French crossing the river at Brivio, while general Ott managed a crossing at Trezzo (see Battle of Cassano).
 On 28 April 1799, Vukassovich trapped Jean Sérurier and 3,000 French troops at Verderio.
 After a "sharp fight" Sérurier and his 2,700 surviving soldiers laid down their arms.
 Vukassovich then led the army's advance guard in the capture of numerous towns in northwest Italy.
 In July 1799, he became the proprietor of the newly formed (in 1798) Vukassovich Infantry Regiment # 48.
 The similarly numbered Schmidfeld Regiment had been disbanded in 1795.
 He would remain the regiment's proprietor until his death.

 Promoted to Feldmarschall-Leutnant (lieutenant general) in October 1799, Vukassovich took part in the 1800 Italian campaign.
 When Bonaparte invaded Italy via the Great Saint Bernard Pass, he commanded a division farther east in the area of Lake Maggiore and Lake Como.
 On 25 May, a cavalry patrol of Vukassovich's scouts briefly captured Bonaparte before themselves becoming prisoners when the French general's escort appeared.
 The sudden French offensive drove Vukassovich's outnumbered troops out of Milan.
 Pursued by Guillaume Duhesme's French corps, he retreated to Brescia and Cremona with his remaining 4,000 men, missing the Battle of Marengo.